lucas-mior/cecup/README.md

 - which files are meant to be ignored
 - which files are links to other files

-FreeFileSync does have a similar interface (while also supporting 2 way backup), however it does not support hard links.
+FreeFileSync does have a similar interface, while also supporting 2 way backup, which cecup doesn't.
+However it does not support hard links.
 Rsync does support everything imaginable, but it has no GUI for this use case, while also being too overwhelming for the average user.